Does Miralax Work for Impacted stool? Gastroenterologist explains.

-Treatment of stool impaction must pass in these 3 steps in order (reference).
+Treatment of stool impaction must pass in these three steps in order (reference).

-- Disimpaction: Manual, endoscopic, or using special tools to break down and disimpact the stool mass.
+- Disimpaction: Manual, endoscopic, or special tools to break down and disimpact the stool mass.

 - Colon Evacuation: by enema (mineral oil), suppositories, Oral MiraLax (can also be given via nasogastric tube).